goracerunner/racerunner-web/README.md

 // TODO: add more information about Race Runner

-This repository is currently maintained by Ben Yap (contact@benyap.me).
+This repository is currently maintained by Ben Yap (contact@benyap.com).

 ## Project structure